debeando/zenit/README.md

 # Zenit

-[Zenit](https://en.wikipedia.org/wiki/Zenit_(satellite)) Project is a crawler stats for ProxySQL and MySQL.
+[Zenit](https://en.wikipedia.org/wiki/Zenit_(satellite)) Project is missing DBA tool.
 Zenit is a russian was spy satellite.

-Zenit tool collect stats data and send to ...
+Zenit tool collect stats data from:

+- Linux OS
+- MySQL
+- Percona ToolKit
 - ProxySQL

 The numeric values has represent time has in microseconds.